Index-Match-Match: How to Index-Match Rows and Columns

 FORMULA = INDEX($B$1:$B$5, MATCH($C1, $A$1:$A$5, 0), MATCH(D$1, $B$8, [match_type]))

 Just like the first MATCH statement, we'll use the exact match — 0.
-We want to exactly find the right column to make this formula bulletproof.
-It might not make sense at this moment, but the next steps will show how this applies to enormous datasets.
+We want to find exactly the right column to make this formula bulletproof.
+It might not make sense now, but the next steps will show how this applies to enormous datasets.

 FORMULA = INDEX($B$1:$B$5, MATCH($C1, $A$1:$A$5, 0), MATCH(A$1, $B$2, 0))